Rinus Israël

+Israël was the grandfather of handball player Rachel de Haze.

 Club career

 During his career he played for DWS (1962–66), Feyenoord Rotterdam (1966–74), Excelsior Rotterdam (1974–75) and PEC Zwolle (1975–82).
 Israël achieved his greatest success at club level with Feyenoord, where he won three Eredivisie titles, a KNVB Cup, a European Cup and a UEFA Cup.
-He scored one of the two Feyenoord's goals in the 1970 European Cup Final against Celtic.
+He scored one of Feyenoord's two goals in the 1970 European Cup Final against Celtic.

 International career

-He also played 47 matches and scored 3 goals for the Netherlands national football team from 1964 to 1974, and he played three matches for Holland in the 1974 FIFA World Cup, including the Second round victories against Brazil and Argentina.
+Israël played 47 matches and scored 3 goals for the Netherlands national team from 1964 to 1974, and he played three matches for the Netherlands in the 1974 FIFA World Cup, including the second-round victories against Brazil and Argentina.

+Death

+Israël died on 1 July 2025, at the age of 83.